 Commentators were divided about why the proposal had failed.
 Many believed that John Howard’s strong monarchist stance had been important.
 Others pointed to the effectiveness of the competing interest groups: monarchist organisations were small, well-organised and campaigned prominently – while republican groups failed to clearly articulate why and how a republic would benefit Australia.
 Other pundits also expressed the view that the wrong model for selecting a president had been put before the Australian people; they suggested that the direct election model – where the president is elected by the people rather than the parliament – would have had more success.

 The republican movement has cooled since the proposal was defeated in 1999.
 It was not raised again during the prime ministership of John Howard (1996-2007).
 The election of Kevin Rudd in 2007 saw the matter raised again at the 20-20 summit, which expressed general support for a republic.
 Both Rudd and his replacement, Julia Gillard, have expressed a personal view that Australia should adopt a republican system.
-However other policy priorities, successful Australian visits by the Queen and Prince William, and the election of conservative royalist Tony Abboot, have all quietened the debate over republicanism and put the issue on hold, at least for the time being.
+Other policy priorities, the election of conservative royalist Tony Abbott, visits to Australia by the Queen and other royals and the weddings of Prince William and Prince Harry have seen republicanism taken off the agenda, at least for the time being.